 - Underground storage.
 The AMWUA members have collectively invested more than $400 million to store nearly 1.7 million acre-feet of water underground for future withdrawal and use in times of surface water reductions.
 That's enough water to meet the needs of the AMWUA members for over two years, but it would never be used up that quickly because of the diversity of our water supplies.
 It's our shortage savings account.

 - Conservation and efficiency.
 Large water providers in the most populous areas of the state have been required to meet mandatory conservation requirements for more than 30 years, reducing per capita demand and stretching supplies.
 The AMWUA cities have led the effort, collectively implementing more than 300 conservation and water use efficiency practices, including aggressive system leak detection and repair; increasingly sophisticated metering and tracking of water use; customer outreach, education, and assistance; rebates and incentives; ordinances and codes; and conservation-based rates.

 - Planning.
 In addition to meeting the state’s 100-year water supply requirements, AMWUA members invest in ongoing long-range planning, including extensive research to understand future water demand trends, growth patterns, supply availability, impacts of drought and climate change, and potential regulatory impacts.

 - Drought plans.
 All Arizona water providers are required to adopt tiered drought plans (sometimes called shortage plans).
 These plans are designed to incrementally reduce demands during times of shortage in order to ensure there is water to meet the needs of residents and to support the economy.
 Drought plans are intended to achieve water use reductions above and beyond normal conservation efforts, bringing demand in line with available supplies to avoid reaching an advanced, emergency stage.

 The AMWUA member municipalities continuously monitor and evaluate the availability of supplies and will decide when to implement their drought response plans based on supply projections and management strategies.
-It's possible that some cities may activate their plans in the near term, while some may not need to launch them for many years, depending on how shortage affects their unique water supply portfolios.
+It's possible that some cities may activate their plans in the nearer term, while some may not need to launch them for many years, depending on how shortage affects their unique water supply portfolios.
 Contact your city for information specific to your community.